MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/troubleshoot-deployment.md

 # Troubleshoot Service Manager deployment issues

+This article describes how to troubleshoot System Center - Service Manager deployment issues.

 An installation log file is captured during the installation of System Center – Service Manager.
 After Service Manager is running, various events are captured in the Windows Event Log.
 In addition, there are some Windows PowerShell commands that you can use to help troubleshoot data warehouse jobs.
 For more information, see [Troubleshoot data warehouse jobs](manage-dw.md).